Political polarization in the United States: Trust in the democratic process

 The issue of political polarization in the US has also had noticeable effects on how citizens view the democratic process.
 In both of the two last presidential elections, a large segment of voters among the losing party raised concerns about the fairness of the election.
 When Donald Trump won the 2016 election, the share of Democratic voters who were "not confident" in the election results more than doubled compared to pre-election day data (14% on October 15, 2016, versus 28% on January 28, 2017).
 In 2020, three-in-four Republicans doubted the fairness of the presidential election.
-This narrative of a stolen election narrative was in large part driven by Trump himself, who refused to concede the election up until less than two weeks before Joe Biden's inauguration.
+This narrative of a stolen election was in large part driven by Trump himself, who refused to concede the election up until less than two weeks before Joe Biden's inauguration.
 This took place after the events of January 6, 2021, when thousands of Trump's supporters stormed the United States Capitol in an attempt to overturn the results of the election.